Celtic Cross Staff

 In 1963 the family moved to Warren when he was hired as Personnel Director for the Warren Consolidated Schools.
 All three of their children graduated from Warren High School.
 In 1982 he founded the Warren Community Chorus which he still directs.
 The next year he started directing the Choir at Celtic Cross.
 He retired from the Warren Consolidated Schools in 1986.

 Kingsley played in the band in high school, in college, and in several community bands including the Warren Concert Band (since 1974) and the Michigan State University Alumni Travel Band.
 Instruments have included baritone, trombone, flute, and tuba.
-He has written program notes for the Warren Symphony Orchestra and has given tuba lessons to middle school students.
+He writes program notes for the Warren Symphony Orchestra and gives tuba lessons to middle school students.

-Non-musical hobbies include playing bridge and household projects.
-Camping and running are no longer on the agenda.
-Prior to his “retirement” Kingsley ran about two dozen races per year including the Mackinac Bridge Labor Day run.
+Non-musical hobbies include playing bridge, camping, and running.
+Kingsley runs about two dozen races per year including the Mackinac Bridge Labor Day run.
 Years ago he completed 5 Detroit Marathons, but now the distances are limited to 3 or 4 miles.

 The concerned fellowship and musical dedication of the Celtic Cross Choir are deeply rewarding.
 Their weekly contributions to worship are among Kingsley’s most treasured experiences.